ansible/ansible/docsite/latest/rst/intro_inventory.rst

     two.example.com
     three.example.com

-The things in brackets are group names.
-You don't have to have them, but they are useful.
+The things in brackets are group names, which are used in classifying systems and deciding what systems you are controlling at what times and for what purpose.

 If you have hosts that run on non-standard SSH ports you can put the port number after the hostname with a colon.
-Ports listed in any SSH config file won't be read, so it is important that you set them if things are not running on the default port::
+Ports listed in your SSH config file won't be used, so it is important that you set them if things are not running on the default port::

     badwolf.example.com:5309